 Glenn Black Lab Staff

 Over the past few years, our digital collections assistant, Bailey Foust, has been busy digitizing the Glenn Black Lab's historic image collections.
-A number of staff at the lab, including Bailey, Kelsey Grimm, Alex Elliot, Hannah Rea, and Melody Pope have used these images to curate our first exhibit dedicated to the history and roles of women in archaeology.
+A number of staff at the lab, including Bailey, Kelsey Grimm, Alex Elliott, Hannah Rea, and Melody Pope have used these images to curate our first exhibit dedicated to the history and roles of women in archaeology.
 Photos are currently displayed in the lobby of the Glenn Black Laboratory and are also presented online in the Women in Archaeology digital exhibit.

 To see more historic images documenting the history of archaeology in Indiana and the work of the Glenn Black Lab, please visit our collections on Indiana University's Image Collections Online